Harry Lorayne: Life and career

 To demonstrate his memory, Lorayne would stand beside the president of the club he was visiting and be introduced to each member.
 The number of members of a club could reach up to 1,500.
 After an hour and a half, Lorayne would speak about memory for about 20 minutes and then ask if anyone had a question.
 He promised that he would pay any questioner whose name he could not remember a thousand dollars.
 He always remembered the names of every member of the audience.
 Lorayne also made news by memorizing and recalling information from phone books with no errors.
 On just about every public appearance demonstrating his memory abilities, he would meet all the people in the audience as they arrived, and then would open his show by asking all the people he met to please stand.
-He would ask them to sit down when he pointed to them and correctly said their name, and would usually make the entire audience sit down.
+He would ask them to sit down when he pointed to them and correctly said their name, and would usually have the entire audience sitting.
 He had a memory school in New York employing such instructors as Bob Elliott and Darwin Ortiz.
 His Memory Power video course was used as part of the training of many top corporations.

-He has continued to give lectures and actively write books beyond the age of 90.
+Lorayne continued to give lectures and actively wrote books beyond the age of 90.
+He lived in a townhouse on Jane Street in New York's West Village.
+The street is sometimes called "Authors Row" due to the many writers who have lived there, and number 62, where Lorayne lived, has also been home to John Cheever, Thomas Meehan, and Susan Brownmiller.
+According to the New Your Times, "his friend Mel Brooks planned to give that address as the home of the playwright Franz Liebkind in his 1967 film, The Producers.
+After Mr. Lorayne’s wife, Renée, objected that the moviegoing public would be banging on their door day and night, Mr. Brooks changed it to the fictional 100 West Jane Street."

+Lorayne died at a hospital in Newburyport, Massachusetts, on April 7, 2023, at the age of 96.
+In his obituary, The New York Times wrote that, "Mr. Lorayne’s attainments are all the more noteworthy in light of the fact that he grew up in poverty, struggled academically as a result of undiagnosed dyslexia and concluded his formal education after only a single year of high school."

 Writer and publisher

-Harry Lorayne is a prolific author of memory training books intended for the public, as well as writing books for professional magicians.
-His The Memory Book has sold over two million copies, whilst in Chronicles: Volume One, Bob Dylan writes that he read Lorayne's book shortly before breaking through as a music star after finding it in the book collection of a friend.
+Harry Lorayne was a prolific author of memory training books intended for the public, as well as books for professional magicians.
+The Memory Book has sold over two million copies, Bob Dylan writes in Chronicles: Volume One that he read Lorayne's book shortly before breaking through as a music star after finding it in the book collection of a friend.

-"Harry Lorayne is the most influential author, publisher, and teacher of magic routines in the world today," according to Randy Wakeman.
+"Harry Lorayne is the most influential author, publisher, and teacher of magic routines in the world today," according to the magician Randy Wakeman.

 For twenty years, Lorayne wrote and published the monthly magazine Apocalypse, which was created and started with Richard J. Kaufman, who left after the first year.